 California Environmental Reporting System (CERS)

-Important information about how to meet the new electronic reporting requirements!
+Important information about how to meet the California electronic reporting requirements!

 The CUPA is responsible for implementing a unified hazardous materials regulatory program throughout the County.
 Compliance is verified through annual routine inspections of all regulated facilities and investigation of citizen based complaints or inquiries regarding improper handling and/or disposal of hazardous materials or hazardous wastes.
 The following programs are administered under the CUPA authority: